BTW, yesterday would of been my 25th anniversary. I got thru it OK.

 I downloaded the DeLorme InReach map of the area but I have no idea where the trail starts here.
 There are no maps.
 I saw a trailhead about 5 miles down the road on the way in.
 I’m going to pull out long underwear for today.
 I wish I had brought my one piece ski suit, it was so warm, it would be perfect.
 Many of the other campers are wearing camo hunting gear.

-Rachel has sent me links to some rentals in the area we want to live in together when I get back.
+Emily has sent me links to some rentals in the area we want to live in together when I get back.
 I am looking for a realtor to work with her.
-She and Tommy can pick the place so I can arrange for storage stuff to be delivered and I can get settled quickly when I get back mid October.
+She and Teddy can pick the place so I can arrange for storage stuff to be delivered and I can get settled quickly when I get back mid October.

 While making the horses supplements, the wind slammed the trailer door shut and knocked me over, spilling the buckets.
 The group of party campers had to have seen it.
 Ouch.
 I got up quick and pretended it didn’t happen.
 Kind of embarrassing.